fer-rum/fer-rum.github.io/_posts/2017-11-06-on_error_handling.markdown

 This results in strategies covered by 1), 2) and 4).
 For good reason, one rarely extends an existing language to entice completely new constructs.
 Newly created languages seem to prefer going with strategy 4) instead of offering means to express and handle errors.
-This would be a valid approach if (and only if) errors were actually types, but, again, I remain sceptic that this conveys the whole truth.
+This would be a valid approach if (and only if) errors were actually types, but, again, I remain sceptical that this conveys the whole truth.

 When designing languages we currently seem to be a bit entrenched on mapping everything to the concepts of functions and objects.
 (Yes, I completely ignore AOP here.
 This is a very different *frankensteinian* beast.)

-## Susupect 2: The Programmer (and It's natural Environment)
+## Suspect 2: The Programmer (and Its Natural Environment)

 If you ask developers about the ratio between lines of code and handled workload they will come up with something like

 `80% of the programs workload is handled by 20% of the code.`

 Inversely, the remaining 80% of the codebase are only there to handle 20% of the workload.
-The numbers may vary, but it is always a rather big percentatge versus a rather small percentage (which I arbitrarily define as at least 25% apart).
+The numbers may vary, but it is always a rather big percentage versus a rather small percentage (which I arbitrarily define as at least 25% apart).
 The 80/20 estimation seems to be somewhat common.
 This might be related to the [Pareto principle](https://en.wikipedia.org/wiki/Pareto_principle), but I found no sources actually linking the intuition, the principle and at least statistical or empiric evidence.